 \subsection{Image analysis}

 We perform substructure analysis of the \textit{Chandra} X-ray images and our synthetic images (as in Fig.~\ref{fig:xray_images}).
 We employ the $\Delta$-variance algorithm \citep{Arevalo+2012MNRAS}, as adapted by \cite{Mandal+2024ApJ}.
-This algorithm computes the low resolution power spectrum of a 2D image.
-Power is calculated as a function of lengthscale $\sigma$ (in pixel units), that can be converted to the angular harmonic $l$ as shown by \cite{Mandal+2024ApJ}:
+This algorithm computes a low-resolution power spectrum of a 2D image, with power evaluated as a function of spatial scale $\sigma$ (in pixel units).